 Annapolis Maritime History

 Do you know that oysters were an extremely valuable commodity in the 1800s?
-Some boats actually fired cannons on other boats in order to keep their catch.
+Some boats actually fired cannons on other boats in order to protect their catch from thieves.
 And they would grab young, drunk men from bars to work on oyster boats, only returning to Annapolis when they had a full load.
 Newly renovated and reopened, the Annapolis Maritime Museum shows visitors about the Oyster Wars, Annapolis maritime history and the environment of the Chesapeake Bay.
 Skipjack tours are also available.

 Water Taxi Ride